mwpb/postulated-colimits-in-coq/README.md

 ```

 in your init file.
-If not then you may have to run coqc on the various dependcies to run the proofs.
+If not then you may have to run coqc on the various dependencies to run the proofs.

 ## Acknowledgements